TurkNet/consul-io/README.md

 - [github.com/hashicorp/consul/api](https://github.com/hashicorp/consul/api) : Library used to interact with the Consul API.

 - [github.com/spf13/cobra](https://github.com/spf13/cobra) : Library used to create the command line interface.

+- [github.com/fatih/color](https://github.com/fatih/color)  : Library used for adding color to the terminal output.